Relative Locality in $\kappa$-Poincar\'e: Introduction

+The relation between the ``relative locality'' regime and the one considered in \cite{FreidelLivine} is apparent, and therefore it's natural to explore the relationship between the relative locality framework and $\kappa$-Poincar\'e.
+Interestingly, several authors in the last decade have suggested the interpretation of the group manifold underlying $\kappa$-Poincar\'e as a curved momentum space (e.g. \cite{dSKow02,dSKow03,dSKow04}), but the physical meaning of that is still unclear.

-In this paper we show that actually $\kappa$-Poicar\'e can be interpreted in the framework of curved momentum space leading to the relativity of locality.
-In the framework developed in \cite{AFKS} different aspects of momentum space geometry, such as the metric, curvature, torsion and non-metricity, reflect into different kinematical and dynamical properties of the motion and interactions of particles.
-Therefore the Relative Locality construction allows us to deduce the physical implications of $\kappa$-Poincar\'e in a simple model whose physical interpretation is clear, which is what has been missed the most since the discovery of this Hopf algebra.
+In this paper we apply al the machinery developed in \cite{AFKS} to the case of $\kappa$-Poincar\'e, identifying the geometrical properties of the momentum space it describes, such as the metric, curvature, torsion and non-metricity, which reflect into different kinematical and dynamical properties of the motion and interaction of particles.
+This construction allows us to deduce the physical implications of $\kappa$-Poincar\'e in a simple model whose physical interpretation is clear, which is what has been missing the most since the discovery of this Hopf algebra.

-In the next Section we briefly review (based on the work reported in \cite{AFKS}) the physical implications of the geometrical properties of momentum space emerging in the Relative Locality framework.
+In the next Section we briefly review the physical implications of the geometrical properties of momentum space emerging in the Relative Locality framework.

 In Section 3 we show how the translation sector of the $\kappa$-Poincar\'e Hopf algebra can be used to represent the coordinates over a momentum space, establishing a general correspondence between commutative Hopf algebras and the geometric structures introduced in Ref. \cite{AFKS}, in a way that can be applied also to other Hopf algebras.